Yeling Tan

 My research interests lie at the intersection of international and comparative political economy, with an emphasis on China and the developing world.
 Two broad questions define my research agenda.
 First: how do international economic policies affect policymaking in authoritarian regimes such as China?
 Second, how does the interaction between the international economy and authoritarian politics affect firm strategies and public opinion?

+I was previously an assistant professor of political science at the University of Oregon (2018-2023), and have also held a number of policy-relevant and research fellowships.
+Most recently I was a public intellectual fellow with the National Committee on U.S.-China Relations from 2021-2023, and a non-resident scholar at the UC San Diego 21st Century China Center from 2020 to 2023.
 From 2017-2020, I was a fellow of the World Economic Forum's Council on the Future of International Trade and Investment.
-From 2017-2019, I was a member of the Georgetown University Initiative for U.S.-China Dialogue on Global Issues.
-From 2017-18, I was a post-doctoral fellow at the Princeton-Harvard China and the World Program in Princeton University.
+I was also a member of the Georgetown University Initiative for U.S.-China Dialogue on Global Issues from 2017-2019, and from 2017-18, I was a post-doctoral fellow at the Princeton-Harvard China and the World Program in Princeton University.

 Google Scholar profile